kedarvdm/Python4DataAnalysis/Final_Project-NYC_Yellow_Cab_Data_Analysis/README.md

 ### Analysis 2- Average Credit Vs. Cash Payments Per Borough.
 * The analysis displays average Credit Vs. Cash payments Per borough where the trip ended and payment was made.
+* Filter the dataframe for cash and credit card payments.
+* Group the data by Pickup area and Payment type and calculate the mean.

 **Pick-Up Area**|**Payment Type**|**Average**
 :-----:|:-----:|:-----: